Umuzi-org/ACN-syllabus/content/topics/javascript-specific/js-naming-convention/_index.md

 ## How should I name my JavaScript files and directories?

 When thinking about how to name files in JavaScript, think of the file as an entity within the code.
-Meaning, if you have a file with a class called `MyClass`, then it also makes sense to name the file `MyClass.js` ; notice that the naming convention utilizes _PascalCase_.
+This means, if you have a file with a class called `MyClass`, then it also makes sense to name the file `MyClass.js` ; notice that the naming convention utilizes _PascalCase_.
 The same thing for a file containing a function. `myFunction` should live inside a _camelCased_ file called `myFunction.js` .
 The same logic should apply for naming directories that live inside your **src** directory.
 Remember to be always consistent.

-The same thing should be done for files inside your **spec** folder(Tests), with the small difference that the file name should end with `.spec`. if you want to test a function called `login.js`, then name the test file like so: `login.spec.js`.
+The same thing should be done for files inside your **spec** folder(tests), with the small difference that the file name should end with `.spec`. if you want to test a function called inside a file called `login.js`, then name the test file like so: `login.spec.js`.

+### Bad file and directory naming in JavaScript:

+To find out if you have badly named a file, think of how you would name a JavaScript variable, function or class.
+If the file does not follow the same rule, than it is probably badly named.
+Below are examples of badly named files:

+- my-file-name.js
+- my.file.name.js
+- myfilename.js
+- my-file_name.js

 ### Advantages of good naming convention: